matter-labs/zinc/README.md

 ### Integer types

-- field: native field element of the elliptic curve; represents an unsigned integer with 253..1024 bit length
+- field: native field element of the elliptic curve; represents an unsigned integer with 253 or more bit length.
+Field is defined once for each constraint system.
-- uint8 .. uint256: unsigned integers of different bitlength (with step 1)
+- uint8 .. uint{field_bit_length}: unsigned integers of different bitlength (with step 1)
-- int8 .. int256: signed integers
+- int8 .. int{field_bit_length}: signed integers

+__Implementation details:__ all integers are reprsented as `field` under the hood.

 ### Boolean types

 - bool: boolean values

+__Implementation details:__ all integers are reprsented as `field` under the hood, which is enforced to only allow values `0` or `1`.

 ### Vectors

 - memory_vector<T>: array of elements of a given type in memory
 - storage_vector<T>: array of elements of a given type in storage (tbd)

+__Implementation details:__ vectors with random index access can have different implementations depending on the vector size and the way it is used.
+Possible implementations:

+- Merkle tree
+- Linear scan

 ### Structs